✦ Scandinavian-inspired design, curated for modern living

 large room dehumidifier solution

+Best for large rooms up to 2,500 sq. ft.
 Need a quiet dehumidifier for a big basement?
 The PLUSCENT 32 Pint Dehumidifier handles spaces up to 2,500 sq. ft. and removes up to 32 pints of moisture each day.
 You can set DEHU mode for 30%–80% humidity control, use CONT for heavy dampness, or switch to DRY for laundry.
 It runs quietly at 39–42 dB, so it won’t dominate your room.
 A 24-hour timer, auto-defrost, child lock, and washable filter make it easy to manage.
-You can drain it continuously or empty the 2L tank.
+You can drain it continuously or empty the 2L tank, which gives you more flexibility if your basement has a floor drain or utility sink nearby.

 Best For: People who need a quiet, versatile dehumidifier for large spaces like basements, bedrooms, or open-concept rooms up to 2,500 sq. ft.